-Review pursuant to Section 106 of the NHPA (54 USC §§ 306101-306131) and its implementing regulations (36 CFR § 800) is being conducted concurrently with the NEPA review process.
-Relevant Section 106 review documents will be transmitted to the New York State Historic

-Preservation Office (NYSHPO), New York City Landmarks Preservation Commission (NYC LPC), and tribal partners.
-Records of Section 106 coordination to date are provided in Appendix A. Results of Section 106 coordination, including letters of concurrence, will be provided in the Final EA.
-Review pursuant to Section 7 of the Endangered Species Act (16 USC §§ 1531-1544) and its implementing regulations (50 CFR § 17) was completed using the United States Fish and Wildlife Service (USFWS) Information Planning and Consultation tool.
+Review pursuant to Section 106 of the NHPA (54 USC §§ 306101-306131) and its implementing regulations (36 CFR § 800) was conducted concurrently with the NEPA review process.
+Relevant Section 106 review documents were transmitted to the New York State Historic Preservation Office (NYSHPO), New York City Landmarks Preservation Commission (NYC LPC), and tribal partners.
+Records of Section 106 coordination to date are provided in Appendix A. Review pursuant to Section 7 of the Endangered Species Act (16 USC §§ 1531-1544) and its implementing regulations (50 CFR § 17) was completed using the United States Fish and Wildlife Service (USFWS) Information Planning and Consultation tool.
 Results of the Section 7 review are provided in Appendix A. Please refer to Section 7, below, for a full list of federal, state, and local agencies that were contacted.